ecomfe/est/README.md

 ## Quick Start

-est can be included in two ways:
+est can be included in three ways:

 1. import in your Less code: